 The Oracle shot him a scathing look.
 “He’s one of your Shifters, you should know him.”

 Cas wracked his brain, trying to think.
-Jayden asked, “Is he the one with that noxious poison ability?”
+Alix asked, “Is he the one with that noxious poison ability?”
 The Oracle sniffed, but nodded.

 “Oh, that one,” Cas said.
 “I do remember him.
 He’s awful.”

 “We have to bring him,” the Oracle said, turning back to look at the Shadow Walker.